 - Weight Loss – This could also be something serious.

 Things to do Immediately to Help Your Dog

 The first thing you should do is call your veterinarian.
-But what if you can’t get through or it’s the weekend?
+But what if you can’t get through, or it’s the weekend?
 Here are some things you can do to help your dog:

-- Let him/her rest.
+- Let them rest.